JavaScript is required

 Health Advice

-As a result, the Victorian Department of Health, in partnership with Victoria Police, is directly contacting families who have been affected and whose children may be recommended for precautionary testing.
+In response to the allegations, public health information was provided by the Victorian Department of Health, in partnership with Victoria Police, to families who were affected and whose children may have been recommended for precautionary testing.

-Please be assured that testing results to date related to this investigation confirm the potential risk is low.
+Please be assured that testing results related to this investigation confirm the potential risk was low.

-If you haven’t been contacted by Victoria Police or received a direct notification from the Department of Health (via text, email or letter), it is likely that you or your child have not been identified as someone needing further public health information in relation to this matter.
+If you weren’t contacted by Victoria Police or didn’t receive a direct notification from the Department of Health (via text, email or letter), it is likely that you or your child was not identified as someone needing further public health information in relation to this matter.

-The dedicated advice line is prioritising support for affected families, but we acknowledge this matter may still be distressing for you and we encourage anyone with further health concerns to contact their GP or other available supports.
+We acknowledge this may still be distressing for you and we encourage anyone with further health concerns to contact their GP or visit the information above on supports for impacted children, families and communities.

 If you are a staff member at one of the listed childcare centres

-Testing is not currently recommended for staff members, however you can speak to your GP if you have any concerns about your health.
+Testing was not recommended for staff members; however, you can speak to your GP if you have any concerns about your health.

 We acknowledge this matter may still be distressing for you and there are a range of available supports and counselling available to assist you.

-A dedicated phone line has been established for people working in early childhood education and care.
+A dedicated phone line is operating for people working in early childhood education and care.
 Staff can access professional and confidential support through TELUS Health by calling 1800 971 573.

 Updated